 Causes of Wrongful Death

-A death is considered to be “wrongful” for the purposes of the law when it was caused by another party's negligence or wrongful act.
+A death is considered to be “wrongful” for the law when it was caused by another party's negligence or wrongful act.
 The Centers for Disease Control and Prevention (CDC) reports that more than 136,000 people in the U.S. died from accidental injuries in a single year, making such accidents the 4th most common cause of death among adults.

 Many of these accidents are caused by the negligence of someone else.
 In addition, the CDC reports that nearly 16,000 people died due to homicide/fatal assaults.

 Many types of various incidents can result in a wrongful death claim.
-These include accidents on premises, defective products, nursing home abuse, or intentional violence.
+These include accidents on-premises, defective products, nursing home abuse, or intentional violence.
 However, the following are some common examples of causes in California: